allinfinite/visuals/README.md

 ## Features

-- **75 Visual Patterns**: Particle systems, sacred geometry, cosmic effects, nature & creatures, fluid dynamics, and more
+- **78 Visual Patterns**: Particle systems, sacred geometry, cosmic effects, nature & creatures, fluid dynamics, and more
 - **Multi-Layer Composition System**: Randomly mix and blend multiple patterns simultaneously
   - **🖱️ All layers respond to mouse/clicks**: Every active pattern reacts to your interactions
   - **Real-time monitoring**: See which patterns are currently active
+- **📹 Webcam Interactive Controls**: Control visuals with body movement
+  - **Motion tracking**: Move in front of your camera to control the cursor
+  - **Gesture detection**: Quick movements trigger clicks
+  - **Works simultaneously with mouse**: Both inputs active at the same time
+  - **All 78 scenes supported**: No modifications needed
+  - See [WEBCAM_GUIDE.md](./WEBCAM_GUIDE.md) for detailed usage
 - **Feedback Trails System**: Beautiful layering effect where visuals gradually fade, creating ambient compositions
 - **Pattern Pool Selection**: Choose which patterns are available for the composition system
 - **Autonomous Animation**: All patterns animate continuously without user interaction